10 Best Templates for Resume 2019 According to Experts

-What do you have to know about the history and modern resume standards 2018?
+What do you have to know about the history and modern resume standards 2019 or about how to create the best resume?
 The first resume is often credited to none other than Leonardo De Vinci who wrote it as a letter of introduction to a potential employer in 1482.
 The first mention of a letter of introduction being called a resume, however, was not until 1500.

 Early resumes were simply lists of qualifications and included things such as your height and weight as well as your religion and marital status.
 It was not until the 1950s that they became a requirement for many applications.
 The real boom and development in resumes began in 1970 as the digital revolution began and people started to have access to easy use word processing.

 Today, however, we have LinkedIn, video resumes, multimedia, Applicant Tracking Systems (ATS), online background checks, social media, and a host of other things to contend with when making a job application.
 We also have a huge number of applicants able to respond and apply to any given vacancy.
 Often as Peter Economy states most corporate jobs will attract upwards of 250 applicants.
 With only 3-5 people being interviewed and one being offered a job your chances of success are very slim.

 If you want to get that job you need to ensure that you are able to provide the recruiter with some resume design 2019 that is going to grab their attention.
 You also have to remember the actual purpose of your resume:

 “The purpose of a resume is to provide a summary of your skills, abilities, and accomplishments.
 It is a quick advertisement of who you are.
 It is a “snapshot” of you with the intent of capturing and emphasizing interests and secure you an interview.”

 What Resume Template 2019 Will Get You That Interview?